semaphoreci/semaphore/docs/docs/reference/toolbox.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 The toolbox is an [open source](https://github.com/semaphoreci/toolbox) package of command line tools available in every Semaphore job.
 It provides utility functions to clone, cache data, run test services, or change language versions.
-This page explains all the available tools
+This page explains all the available tools.

 ## Overview

 The Semaphore toolbox is preinstalled in all Semaphore jobs.
-It is also installed in [self-hosted agents](../using-semaphore/self-hosted), so you can assume that all the tools described in this page are available for use.
+It is also installed in [self-hosted agents](../using-semaphore/self-hosted), so you can assume that all the tools described on this page are available for use.

 ## artifact {#artifact}